 Introduction to Infinispan

-Distributed in-memory key/value data grid and cache
+Distributed in-memory key/value database and cache

 What is Infinispan?